I remember, as a child, I always wondered why bagpipes are played at police funerals.

 Bagpipes are a fairly hard instrument to learn how to play, and then they take a very strong set of lungs to make them work, so there aren’t a lot of skilled players around.

-Still, if you have an event, such as a wedding, funeral, dance or other ceremonies, you can have the bagpipes playing for a very reasonable price.
-But let’s see why are bagpipes played at police funerals.
+Still, if you have an event, such as a wedding, funeral, dance, or other ceremonies, you can have the bagpipes playing for a very reasonable price.

 During a time of famine in their home country, due to a potato blight that killed nearly all of their harvest, millions of Scottish and Irish people immigrated to the United States.